theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

 ## References

-[^1] *Adapted from the Assistive Technology Act 2004, USA Public Law.*
+<sup>1</sup>*Adapted from the Assistive Technology Act 2004, USA Public Law.*

-[^2] *Adapted from Henry, Shawn Lawton; Abou-Zahra, Shadi; Brewer, Judy (2014).
+<sup>2</sup>*Adapted from Henry, Shawn Lawton; Abou-Zahra, Shadi; Brewer, Judy (2014).
 The Role of Accessibility in a Universal Web.
 Proceeding W4A '14 Proceedings of the 11th Web for All Conference Article No. 17.
 ISBN 978-1-4503-2651-3.*